ebullient/obsidian-day-planner-og/README.md

 ### Day Planner Note

-Within the note, you can create a check list with times and tasks which will be automatically be tracked during the day.
-You can now include headings and other content between tasks.
-Here is an example:
+Within the note, create a checklist with time blocks and tasks, which will be automatically tracked as the day progresses.
+You can include headers and other content between tasks for better organization.

+Here’s an example of a Day Planner note:

 ```markdown
 ## Day Planner